jeffpooley/sdk/docgen/doc-snippets/querying.md

 }
 ```

-will return all communities with the exact title (case-sensitive) `'My community'` or `'My other community'`.
+This filter object will return all communities with the exact title (case-sensitive) `My community` or `My other community`.

 ###### AND

-You can provide an object of filters to filter on multiple attributes.
+In order to filter by multiple attributes, include more than attribute in the object.

 ```ts
 {